-What makes you most happy about this career choice?
+What makes Dr. Magnifico most happy about this career choice?

 Do you have any advice for students, once accepted?

-I hope they know what they are getting themselves into.
+I hope they know what they are getting themselves into; vet med is a hard path.
 The stats on this field are abysmal.
 There is a reason for these.
 Don’t be delusional and end up a statistic.

 My last statement was about our suicide rate and what a terrible financial investment vet school is.
 Almost all vet students go in with blind ambition.
-They end up 10 years later still in debt and often burnt out.
+They end up ten years later, still in debt and often burnt out.
 Many leave the profession bitter or emotionally bankrupt.
 I write a lot on it at my blog kmdvm.blogspot.com.

 Any study tips?

 Be healthy and be balanced.
-And for god’s sake realize you are a human.
+And for god’s sake, realize you are a human.
 You can fail and be ok.
-You cannot, however, get back those four years you put your life on hold to get that A.
+However, you cannot get back those four years you put your life on hold to get that A.

-Have there been any classes, within your DVM program that are especially relatable to your current position?
+Have there been any classes within your DVM program that are incredibly relatable to your current position?

-Umm, almost all.. you need to know what they are teaching to be a good vet.
+Umm, almost all.
+You need to know everything the colleges are teaching in order to be a good vet.

-What was the most challenging class, in your DVM program?
+What was the most challenging class in your DVM program, Dr. Magnifico?

 Yes, to be kinder, more patient, more generous, and less judgemental.
-Which is the truth.
+This is the truth; my specialty lies in trying to be a better veterinarian each day.
 I also want to be better and better at feline pediatrics and orthopedics.

 What has been your most challenging case?

-The case where I had to decide whether I was going to do what the client wanted and the law allowed, or where my patient would be best served.
-I knew it was a choice that might cost me my license and I did what I felt was best for my patient.
+The case where I had to decide whether I would do what the client wanted and the law allowed was incredibly challenging.
+Sometimes this is in direct opposition to what is best for the patient.
+I knew it was a choice that might cost me my license, and I did what I felt was best for my patient.
 I know almost every other vet who had chosen the easy path.
 Never surrender your heart and soul for easy.
 Do what you believe is right and kind.
-And if you don’t know which to pick between chose kind.
+And if you don’t know which to pick between, chose kind.
 At some point in your life, you will be tested.